This post contains affiliate links.

 Vegan bacon bits?
-Sounds like a bit of an oxymoron that couldn’t possible taste normal.
-What if I told you these taste so much like bacon that my meat-eating friends thought they were bacon bits?
+Sounds like a bit of an oxymoron that couldn’t possibly taste normal.
+Well, what if I told you these taste so much like bacon that even my meat-eating friends thought they were bacon bits?

 Combine all ingredients in a medium bowl until evenly mixed.